Destruction of Records

 Reporting to the State

-A.R.S. § 41-151.19 also stipulates that the destruction of any records subject to retention policies must be reported to the state on an annual basis.
+A.R.S. § 41-151.19 also stipulates that the destruction of any records subject to retention policies shall be reported to the state.

 Records Retained by Records & Archives

-• Records that require departmental approval include, but are not limited to, research, grant, HIPAA related, program creation, select audit, select financial, select student information, select employment, safety related, legal related, policy related, or select space planning and construction related records.
+• Records that require departmental approval include, but are not limited to, research related records, select grant related records, HIPAA related records, select program records, select audit records, select financial records, select student information records, select administrative records, risk management and safety related records, legal and law enforcement related records, select policy related records, and select space planning and construction records.

 Departments may request a current inventory of their records boxes being stored by Records & Archives at any time.
-Contact our office to make this request.
+Contact Records & Archives for more information.

 Records Retained by Departments

 Upon receipt of the Self-Report Form, Records & Archives will verify the accuracy of the information and file a formal certificate of records destruction with the state on behalf of the department.
-Records & Archives will then return a signed copy of the Self-Report Form back to the department so the destruction of the records can take place.
-This signed copy is the department's proof of reporting the destruction.
+Records & Archives will then return a signed copy of the Self-Report Form back to the department acknowledging the destruction project has been properly reported.

 Destruction Methods